History of foreign policy and national defense in the Republican Party: China

 The Trump administration has demonstrated a more hostile stance towards the People's Republic of China, with Trump breaking U.S. diplomatic convention since the Shanghai Communiqué by taking a call from the President of Taiwan (a.k.a.
 Republic of China) Tsai Ing-wen, leading to a rebuke by the PRC government.
 There has been some speculation that the rapprochement with Russia is intended to isolate the PRC, which has shared strong relations with Russia over the past two decades after the dissolution of the Soviet Union and the 1989 Tiananmen Square protests and massacre.
 As relations between the two countries deteriorate, the previous US-China strategic engagement has been abandoned.
 Beyond this, exactly what "strategic competition" signified to the Trump administration was never fully specified.
 In contrast to the Bush era, however, Trump’s administration largely followed through with its foreign policy of embarking on a "whole-of-government approach" against China, whereby all executive departments were encouraged to be tough on the PRC.

 Syria

-The Trump administration has taken a different stance from the previous Obama administration on the issue of the Syrian Civil War, with UN Ambassador Nikki Haley and Secretary of State Rex Tillerson both stating in March 2017 that the United States would no longer prioritize the removal of Syrian President Bashar al-Assad from office, in line with Trump's stance during his campaign.
+The Trump administration has taken a different stance from the previous Obama administration on the Syrian Civil War, with UN Ambassador Nikki Haley and Secretary of State Rex Tillerson both stating in March 2017 that the United States would no longer prioritize the removal of Syrian President Bashar al-Assad from office, in line with Trump's stance during his campaign.